pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 At this point, I had used search_api in the past, but ...I was a "configurer" but didn't understand the nuts and bolts.

 ^
 Goes back to documentation.
-Unfortunately I don't rememebr the exact why's on these decisions.
+Unfortunately I don't remember the exact why's on these decisions.

 ---